electron/i18n/content/current/zh-CN/docs/breaking-changes.md

 ### 已删除： `webFrame.setLayoutZoomLevelLimits()`

-Chromium has removed support for changing the layout zoom level limits, and it is beyond Electron's capacity to maintain it. 此函数在 Electron 8.x 中被废弃，并在 Electron 9.x 中被删除。 布局缩放级别限制 现在被固定为 0。 5 和最多5.0，定义为 [这里](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11)
+Chromium has removed support for changing the layout zoom level limits, and it is beyond Electron's capacity to maintain it.
+The function was deprecated in Electron 8.x, and has been removed in Electron 9.x.
+The layout zoom level limits are now fixed at a minimum of 0.25 and a maximum of 5.0, as defined [here](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).

 ### 行为改变：现在在 IPC 上发送非JS 对象给异常。